Bacterial Pneumonia

 What is bacterial pneumonia?

-Infection of lungs caused by bacteria.
+Bacterial pneumonia is an infection of the lungs caused by bacteria.

 What are the common symptoms of bacterial pneumonia?

-How is bacterial pneumonia diagnosed?
+How is bacterial pneumonia typically diagnosed?

-What causes bacterial pneumonia?
+What are the common causes of bacterial pneumonia?

-Can bacterial pneumonia be treated?
+Can bacterial pneumonia be treated with antibiotics?

 How long does it usually take to recover from bacterial pneumonia?